 Northern Irish presenter Christine Lampard (née Bleakley) joined the famous Loose Women presenters in 2016, and has since held the anchor position, along with Ruth Langsford and Kaye Adams.

 Christine began her career on the BBC, going on to present The One Show for three years with Adrian Chiles, before making the move to ITV in 2010.

-The 41-year-old presenter is now married to footballer Frank Lampard, with the couple sharing a little daughter, Patricia, together.
+The 41-year-old presenter is now married to footballer Frank Lampard.
+The couple have two children, Patricia and Freddie

 Much like some of her fellow Loose ladies, Carol McGiffin is also a broadcaster, with a long career in both radio and television.